nerdlabyyc/nerdlabyyc.github.io/pages/about/index.md

 Currently, our events  include:

-- Book club on feminist, sci-fi, and tech/work related  topics
-- Maker sessions  to  work on crafts and projects
+- Feminist Book Club
+- Workshops:
+  * Learn to Speak at Tech Events
+  * Ally Skills
+- Small group movie/crafting hangouts with NerdLab YYC regulars

 We also enjoy participating in other community events.
-You’ll often find us at [Nerd Nite Calgary](http://calgary.nerdnite.com/) and [Pixels & Pints](http://www.meetup.com/pxandpints/).
+You'll often find us at [Pixels & Pints](http://www.meetup.com/pxandpints/), [Calgary UX](http://calgaryux.com) and [Nerd Nite Calgary](http://calgary.nerdnite.com/).
 If you have similar values - and are looking for a fun, <del>sarcastic</del> and supportive community in Calgary -  join us on Meetup.